What you'll learn:

-Running uses loads of calories and is an excellent supplement for weight loss.
+Running uses loads of calories and is an effective choice for weight loss.

 Understand that running is not a fast track approach to losing weight.
 Weight is not going to drop off overnight.
 You won't lose 5 kilos in a week!